OH6AD/koolit/README.md

 All files except `oh-callsigns.tsv` are certainly public domain.
-The call sign data is most likely public domain, but the data is sourced from FICORA and I'm not a lawyer.
+The call sign data is most likely public domain, but the data is sourced from Traficom and I'm not a lawyer.